Telosnex/fllama/README.md

   - (except web)
   - Android, iOS, macOS, Linux, Windows.
 - Fast
+  - exceeds average reading speed on all platforms.
   - GPU acceleration via Metal on iOS and Mac.
-  - >= reading speed on all platforms.
 - Private
   - No network connection, server, cloud required.
 - Forward compatible
-  - Any model compatible with llama.cpp.
+  - Any model compatible with llama.cpp. (so, every model.)
-  - So every model.
+- Use with FONNX for RAG
+  - Combine with [FONNX](https://github.com/Telosnex/fonnx) to have a full retrieval-augmented generation stack available on all platforms.

-## Getting Started
+## Integrate
 - Add this to your package's pubspec.yaml file:
 ```yaml
 dependencies: